“It will all be better in the end, and if it is not better, it must not be the end yet.”

 “God wants us to be happy and enjoy our lives, and so he sends angels to help us.”

 When people talk about their life flashing before their eyes, they often speak of it as reviewing images from a reel of movie film.
 I contend this film, or mental story book of our life, is constantly replaying somewhere in the back of our minds – especially as we age.

 Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia.
 These memories have meaning and emotional depth, marking our lives like purposely placed bookmarks.

 Others images fade into white, like footage or a window obscured by static or snow.
 Try as we might we can’t clear the window to remember what happened to our second cousin ten Thanksgivings ago.
 We remain unable to recall the reason our parents sent to our room early, or we missed the season finale of our favorite TV show.
-Some of us can’t even remember how to spell the very words – for which we used to win spelling bees.
+I can’t even remember how to spell some of the very words – for which I used to win spelling bees.

-Perhaps many of the forgotten or missing elements of life are insignificant, and that’s why we forgot them in the first place.
+I wonder if the forgotten or missing elements of life are insignificant, and that’s why we forget them in the first place.